US TAX FILING REQUIREMENTS FOR AMERICANS IN THE NETHERLANDS

 Standard Deduction and Itemized Deduction.
 Every taxpayer can avail of either the Standard Deduction (a fixed deduction amount which is based on your Filing Status) or the Itemized Deduction (deduction of actual expense incurred subject to limitations), whichever is higher.

-Examples of Itemized Deductions include, but are not limited to: unreimbursed medical expenses, unreimbursed employee business expenses, tax preparation fees, mortgage interest, certain taxes, U.S. charitable contributions (contributions to Dutch charities are not deductible) and miscellaneous expenses.
+Examples of Itemized Deductions include, but are not limited to: unreimbursed medical expenses, mortgage interest, certain taxes and U.S. charitable contributions (contributions to Dutch charities are not deductible).

 Additional Forms U.S. Citizens Living Abroad are often Required to File